Shreyanshbk/UnderstandingMyGithub/RepoStructure.md

 These are all the repositories that I make when I start learning something new or I start a new course.
 Such repositories will not have a complete project but scripts that will demonstrate any particular feature in subject I am learning.
 Example: A script showing how to add comments in C++.
 This repository may contain files that will store the links to the assignments(assignments.md) and projects(projects.md) of the course.
 The repository will be enough for anyone to know where I learnt a particular course from.
 Also, I will give the links in the description of the respective repository.

 # 2. A
 Any repository with prefix 'A' contains assignments from any particular course.
 The name of the course can be found in the description of the repository.
+A separate repository is only made for assignments that are big enough.

 # 3. P
 'P' prefix will be used for projects that will be blend of technologies I learnt in a particular assigments.
 The projects will also have course name in the description for which the project was made.